-If you are an AI assistant using this skill for my-income-tax (Malaysia): treat it as general reference material for drafting and review support.
+If you are an AI assistant using this skill for MY Income Tax (Malaysia): treat it as general reference material for drafting and review support.
 Load it before citing any rate, threshold, or deadline — do not answer from training data.
 Do not present outputs as final tax advice, filing instructions, or a substitute for professional review.
 Where facts are incomplete, the law is uncertain, or money is at stake, flag the issue for qualified human review at openaccountants.com.

-Use my-income-tax in your AI agent
+Use MY Income Tax in your AI agent

 Add OpenAccountants so your AI can retrieve this Guide during a conversation.
 Any output remains a draft unless a qualified professional separately reviews your specific facts.